patriciagilbon/task-analytics-engineer/models/staging/globepay/_globepay__docs.md

 {% enddocs %}

 {% docs _globepay__docs__transaction_at %}
-The date and time when the transactions transactions was created.
+Timestamp when the transactions transactions was created.
 {% enddocs %}

 {% docs _globepay__docs__transaction_state %}